joshytheprogrammer/paystack_moodle_plugin/README.md

 ## Installing manually ##

-The plugin can be also installed by putting the contents of this directory to
+The plugin can also be installed manually by following these steps:

-    {your/moodle/dirroot}/enrol/paystack
+1. Download the ZIP file containing the plugin code.
+2. Extract the contents of the ZIP file.
+3. Upload the extracted folder to the following directory on your Moodle server:

+    `{your/moodle/dirroot}/enrol/paystack`

-Afterwards, log in to your Moodle site as an admin and go to _Site administration > Notifications_ to complete the installation.
+4. Log in to your Moodle site as an admin and go to _Site administration > Notifications_ to complete the installation.

-Alternatively, you can run
+Alternatively, you can run the following command from the Moodle server's command line to complete the installation:

-    $ php admin/cli/upgrade.php
+    `$ php admin/cli/upgrade.php`

-to complete the installation from the command line.

 ## License ##